Introducing seamless

 Learning how to scale my process

-Coming out of this feature, I strengthened my ability to prioritize tasks, identify and communicate blockers, and learn when to ask for help.
+I also strengthened my ability to prioritize tasks, identify and communicate blockers, and learn when to ask for help.